Which Claude Model Should You Use? (Most of You Don't Need Fable)

 FAQ

-Published: July 2026.
-All model rates, the Sonnet 5 introductory window, and the Fable 5 usage-credit change (effective July 7, 2026) were verified against Anthropic's pricing pages and documentation on the publish date.
-Claude pricing changes frequently — confirm current numbers before you buy or enable usage credits.
+Published July 2026; updated July 29, 2026 for the launch of Claude Opus 5.
+All model rates, the Sonnet 5 introductory window, the Fable 5 usage-credit change (effective July 7, 2026), and the Opus 5 launch (July 24, 2026) were verified against Anthropic's pricing pages, documentation, and independent benchmark reviews on the update date.
+Claude pricing and models change frequently — confirm current numbers before you buy or enable usage credits.

 Related: Claude plans: Pro vs Max vs Team vs Enterprise · Claude Cowork pricing · The economics of an AI automation agency · Business loops · Claude loops for business